-Filters can be used to segment visitors on your dashboard.
-Filters can be created based on things like utm parameter and referring domain.
+Filters can be used to attribute visits by campaign or channel on your dashboard.
+Filters can be created based on things like utm parameter, referring domain, or path.

 Attribution app will automatically pull in campaigns as filters from any integrated ad platform that allows automatic tagging like Google, Linkedin, and Facebook.

 For example, if you ran "Spring Campaign" and "Fall Campaign" in Google Ads you'd see these campaigns appear as individual filters within your single Google Ads channel on your dashboard.

 Creating custom filters.